 The above rules on APCs / SCAPCs / A V Cs / S C A V Cs equally apply to a Scheme member on reserve forces service leave (but see section 9 concerning the impact of moving to the 50/50 section).

 Subject to section 9 (impact of moving to the 50/50 section), unless the member elects to end the contract, any pre-existing APC / SCAPC / A V C / S C A V C contracts that were entered into after 31 March 2014 remain payable during any period of reserve forces service leave - but not via payroll.
 The employer sends the relevant details about the amount of APC or A V C payable to the reservist to pass on to the Ministry of Defence (MoD).
 The MoD arranges the relevant deductions from the reservist’s pay.
-The MoD pays the APC amounts over to the L G P S Fund and the A V C amounts to the relevant A V C provider.
+The MoD pays the APC amounts over to the L G P S administering authority and the A V C amounts to the relevant A V C provider.
 Any employer contributions to a SCAPC or S C A V C remain payable by the employer, not the MoD.

 13. Termination